How to Conduct a Competitor Analysis for Your Startup

 • general strengths and weaknesses.

-general competitive analysis template
+general competitive analysis table template

 Brand perception map